 Meanwhile, variations on the softscape side of landscaping driveways are practically endless.
-Again, the decision often comes down to whether your intention is to create a grand driveway entrance or have plants running the length of the driveway (of course, some people choose both).
+Again, the decision often comes down to whether you intend to create a grand driveway entrance or have plants running the length of the driveway (of course, some people choose both).
 Accenting the entrance can certainly be cheaper (because there is usually a smaller area to cover), which is important if your budget is small and your driveway large.

 If budget is not the primary consideration in narrowing down your choices for landscaping a driveway, then what you need to think about is where you want the viewer's gaze to be drawn, and what features of your property you wish to emphasize.
 This rationale applies equally to the use of hardscape and softscape.

-By contrast, if your driveway curves around a focal point, such as a fountain, and gracefully disappears out in back of your house, then flower beds paralleling the driveway will draw the viewer's gaze conveniently to the fountain.
-Examples of such focal points are the following:
+By contrast, if your driveway curves around a focal point, such as a fountain, and gracefully disappears out in the back of your house, then flower beds paralleling the driveway will draw the viewer's gaze conveniently to the fountain.

 In the North, the challenge presented by the severity of the winters is also a consideration in landscaping driveways at the entrance to a property.
-Not all shrubs and perennial flowers stand up well to the menace of road salt (but here are some examples of salt-tolerant plants).
+Not all shrubs and perennial flowers stand up well to the menace of road salt, although there are some salt-tolerant plants.
 Shrubs can also be damaged by plow drivers who stray just a bit either to the left or right when entering your driveway.
-Consequently, landscaping driveways with plants so as to accent the entrance is best left to annual flowers.
+Consequently, landscaping driveways with plants to accent the entrance is best left to annuals.
 Annuals are inexpensive, a fact that offers some solace, should they be damaged or stolen.
 Plus they have to be replanted every spring, anyhow, so winter damage is not an issue.

 The entrance to your driveway is also the entrance to your yard, as a whole.
 How your driveway entrance is landscaped, especially when a property is bordered by a fence or wall (thereby focusing attention on the entrance) sets the tone for the viewer's perception of the whole yard.